w3c/ColorWeb-CG/canvas_float.md

   };
 ```

-The value specified in `colorType` will determine the type of the color channels of the output bitmap.
+The value specified in `colorType` will determine the type for the color channels of the output bitmap.

 When a canvas has a color type of `"float16"` color values may be outside of the range `[0, 1]`.
 Such values may be used to specify colors outside of the gamut determined by the canvas' color space's primaries.

-When rendering `"float16"` color values an output device, color values will be converted to the output device's color space using relative colorimetric intent.
+When rendering `"float16"` color values to an output device, color values will be converted to the output device's color space using relative colorimetric intent.
 Colors values that specify a brightness outside of the standard dynamic range will have their brightness limited to the standard dynamic range of the output device, unless the canvas is explicitly indicated to be high dynamic range (and this proposal intentionally does not include this mechanism).

 ### Changes to `ImageData`

-Create a new enum `ImageDataColorType` to specify the type of the color channels for an `ImageData`.
+Create a new enum `ImageDataColorType` to specify the type for the color channels of an `ImageData`.

 ```idl
   enum ImageDataColorType {